 Even though most groups did not follow the entire session plans, groups reported that the instructions did help them to shape their sessions.
 Some used the icebreakers from the activity books but for different sessions than those indicated in the activity guides.

-A number of groups noted that they would appreciate additional training in running the sessions and using the activity books optimally.
+Some groups indicated that they would like additional training in running the sessions and using the activity books optimally.
 The one group that did use the activity books extensively had attended a training session with FunDza.
 The person who attended the session has since trained another facilitator too.
 This group plans their session a day prior to the reading group meeting up and have found that this forward-planning is helpful in the smooth running of their group.

 Those groups that had received training previously generally reported that this had been incredibly helpful in enabling them to plan their sessions well and ensure good learner engagement.